Deep dives into AI benchmarks, model comparisons, and performance analysis. Understand how LLMs are evaluated and which ones lead.

 AIME and HMMT are high school math olympiad competitions now used to benchmark AI.
 Frontier models score 95-99% — competition math is effectively solved.
 Here's what that means.

-We ranked every major LLM by coding benchmarks — HumanEval, SWE-bench Verified, and LiveCodeBench.
-Here's which model actually comes out on top, and why the answer depends on what you're building.
+We ranked every major LLM by BenchLM's current coding formula — SWE-Rebench, SWE-bench Pro, LiveCodeBench, and SWE-bench Verified.
+Here's which models actually come out on top and why.

 Chatbot Arena ranks AI models using Elo ratings from blind human preference votes.
 Here's how the system works, what the scores mean, and how Elo compares to standardized benchmarks.

-A direct benchmark comparison of Anthropic's Claude Opus 4.6 and OpenAI's GPT-5.4 across current BenchLM.ai data.
-GPT-5.4 now has the stronger overall profile, but Claude still has specific workflow advantages.
+A direct benchmark comparison of Claude Opus 4.6 and GPT-5.4 on current BenchLM data.
+GPT-5.4 now leads overall, while Claude remains highly competitive on coding and still wins on some workflow-specific factors.

 GPQA tests AI models with graduate-level questions in biology, physics, and chemistry that are 'Google-proof' — even skilled non-experts with internet access can't answer them.
 Here's how it works.